 Support for Survivors

-The PCR2 has a key focus on listening to survivors who want to come forward.
-The Church was criticised for not including their voices in the original PCR in 2007 so it’s important for us to get this right.
-Consultation with and advice from survivors of abuse within the church, alongside advice from trauma-informed professionals, is central to the discharge of PCR2.
+The PCR2 had a key focus on listening to survivors who wanted to come forward.
+The Church was criticised for not including their voices in the original PCR in 2007 so it was important for us to get this right.
+Consultation with and advice from survivors of abuse within the church, alongside advice from trauma-informed professionals, was central to the discharge of PCR2.

-Within the Diocese of London, we are working in partnership with two survivor organisations; NAPAC and Victim Support to offer anyone who is currently, or has previously experienced any church related abuse, support.
-We have developed our survivor strategy which will be added to and strengthened throughout this process in order to learn from our past experiences and be able to offer those coming forward comprehensive support going forward.
+Within the Diocese of London, we worked in partnership with two survivor organisations; NAPAC and Victim Support to offer support to anyone who had previously experienced any church related abuse.
+We developed our survivor strategy, which will be added to and strengthened.

 The Church of England has also provided further help for survivors.
 Please view this document.

-Listening to your experiences and suggestions helps us recommend changes to protect children and from abuse, now and in the future.
+Listening to your experiences and suggestions helps us recommend changes to protect everyone from abuse, now and in the future.